Online Trading Starts Here

 Is Forex trading risky?

 It is true that trading foreign exchange, or Forex, carries some risk, and those who are considering it should be aware of this.
-Investing in stocks, commodities, and currency markets on top brokerages like IC Markets carries no assurance that you will make money.
+Investing in stocks, commodities, and currency markets on top brokerages like IC Trading carries no assurance that you will make money.
 This is because there is always some risk involved in Forex trading due to the high level of speculative activity and the numerous international variables involved.

 However, only trade with money you can afford to lose if you are trading Forex and CFDs, which carry a high level of risk to your capital.
 Trading Forex and CFDs is not appropriate for every investor.
 Find out what other assets are available for investment, make sure you are aware of all the risks, and, if necessary, seek independent financial advice from professionals.

-For traders looking to join IC Markets, knowing the supported countries is essential to determine eligibility.
+For traders looking to join IC Trading, knowing the supported countries is essential to determine eligibility.
 The broker offers its services in many regions, including Australia, the United Kingdom, Singapore, Germany, and South Africa, ensuring compliance with local financial regulations.

 Always ensure that your trading activities comply with both local laws and the broker's terms

 Additionally, be aware that broker does not accept clients from certain countries due to regulatory restrictions.
-However, some regions have regulations that restrict access, so traders should verify if their country is supported by checking the list of allowed countries of IC Markets.
+However, some regions have regulations that restrict access, so traders should verify if their country is supported by checking the list of allowed countries of IC Trading.
 Notably, residents of the United States, Canada, Brazil, Israel, New Zealand, Iran, and North Korea are prohibited from accessing their services.

 Attempting to bypass these restrictions, such as by using VPNs or falsifying residency information, can lead to legal complications and the potential closure of your trading account.
 Always ensure that your trading activities comply with both local laws and the broker's terms of service to avoid unforeseen issues.